Stevens Pass Backcountry Ski Tours

-There are nearly infinite options for high quality alpine tours around Stevens Pass Ski area and along highway 2 as you drive east from Stevens Pass.
+There are many options for high quality alpine tours around Stevens Pass Ski area and along highway 2 as you drive east from Stevens Pass.
 Season and current snow conditions dictate which tours work best on any given day.
 We offer set dates throughout the winter that give you the option to join a group of other skiers for less than our custom programs as well as the option to organize a day tour for yourself or a group of friends.
-Typical tours for our set dates take around 6-7 hours and usually feature around 4000 of total elevation gain.
+Typical tours for our set dates take around 6 hours and usually feature around 3000-5000 of total elevation gain.
 Common trips include great skiing on Lichtenberg, Jim Hill, terrain around Lantham Lakes, Rock Mountain, Arrowhead, and a wide variety of other unnamed and often unknown spots.
+We offer set dates throughout the winter, but find that these work best as a custom, so do not hesitate to call the office and set up exactly what you want.

 Lichtenberg Mountain: Lichtenberg (5725') is located on the north side of US Hwy.
 2 a few miles to the east of Stevens Pass.
 These tours originate in the overflow lot for Stevens Pass on the south side of Hwy.
 2. (Note: do not park at the Yodelin housing development, or your vehicle will be towed).
 This area works well for 1/2 and full day tours.
 The more obvious good lines are the 1800' central couloir that runs directly toward the highway, or the equally large west face that runs down into the valley leading to Lake Valhalla.
 There are also some great hidden couloirs on the North side of Lichtenberg, as well as tours that can work over to Lake Valhalla and onto the peaks surrounding Lake Valhalla.
 One of our favorite tours climbs Mount McCausland (5747') and then descends into the Rapid River drainage.
 You can easily spend a few days in this area, not repeat a descent and get in a ton of vertical.